rsdoiel/antenna/archives/2024/weather_2024.50.md

 ---

-## SPC - No MDs are in effect as of Wed Dec 11 14:52:02 UTC 2024
+## SPC - No MDs are in effect as of Thu Dec 12 14:23:01 UTC 2024

-date: 2024-12-11, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2024-12-12, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No Mesoscale Discussions are in effect as of Wed Dec 11 14:52:02 UTC 2024.
+No Mesoscale Discussions are in effect as of Thu Dec 12 14:23:01 UTC 2024.

 <br>